Managing Associate

 Los Angeles

-Jake is deeply committed to pro bono work in indigent criminal defense, stemming from his Orrick fellowship at the Office of the Federal Public Defender for the Central District of California.
-Notably, he successfully secured compassionate release for a client serving a life sentence and played a crucial role as third-chair in a 10-day trial involving a client charged with violating the Computer Fraud and Abuse Act (CFAA).
+His commitment to public service runs just as deep.
+Jake is dedicated to pro bono work in indigent criminal defense and inmate advocacy, and his impact has been tangible.
+As an Orrick Fellow at the Office of the Federal Public Defender for the Central District of California, he secured compassionate release for a client serving a life sentence and served as third-chair in a ten-day trial concerning alleged violations of the Computer Fraud and Abuse Act (CFAA).

-When Jake isn't advocating for his clients, he enjoys writing and recording music under the artist name Drip Lines and spending time with his wife, daughter, and two dogs.
+When Jake isn't advocating for his clients, he writes and records music under the name Drip Lines.